 Harris Tapper is committed to making cherished pieces that sustain a long lifetime in a women’s wardrobe.

 Approximately 40% of our fabrics are natural, made from wool, silk and cotton.
-Polyester makes up a small part of our collection.
+This changes from season to season.
+Polyester, Acetate and Triacetate make up a small part of our collection.
 The reason for this is because of the technical benefits that are unable to be met in other fibres, such as anti-crease (in suiting), or anti-pilling (in knitwear).
 This means pieces can be worn more frequently and last longer.

 Country of Manufacture and Code of Conduct

 All of our suppliers are required to sign our Code of Conduct, based off the ETI (Ethical Trading Initiative) global code of conduct, ensuring all practices adhere to global ethical standards set by the ETI.

 Four out of our five suppliers have Sedex and BSCI Certifications, a global trade audit.
 The final supplier is based in New Zealand and is 10 minutes from our studio, so we have high visibility of working conditions and we visit often.